-- The true physics is geometrical and considers matter as reducible to extension.
-Only this way can physics be scientific for it then deals with necessary essences, and not contingent beings. - → Now that we focus on these clear and distinct ideas in our mind, we can spend some understanding what they are
+- Controversial example: Descartes takes the example of the bodies.
+What do we conceive clearly and distinctly of bodies?
+Descartes completes here what he began with the piece of wax: the characterization of bodies.
+Bodies are characterized as having: - extension - number - figure - duration - These are the only properties that I understand fully about bodies.
+A consequence is that physics, in order to be accurate, should give an account of the physical bodies only in terms of these properties.
+No appeal to anything else than figure and number in space and time. - The true physics is geometrical and considers matter as reducible to extension.
+Only this way can physics be scientific for it then deals with necessary essences, and not contingent beings. - \longrightarrow Now that we focus on these clear and distinct ideas in our mind, we can spend some time understanding what they are